hikettei/cl-const-generics/Readme.md

 ## Goals

-- Zero effects on execution time
+- Completely zero effects on a execution time.

-- User-definied combinations of `typep`. `T` as everything.
+- `typep` is user extensible. and `T` match everything.

-- I want to be able to add to an existing project in one line; automatically wrapping existing CLOS class with the structure.
+- Just one line is need to wrap existing CLOS class. and no other code rewriting is never needed.

 - AOT Shape Error of matrix operations.
 Ultimately, Merge into cl-waffe2.